csc-training/intro-to-dl/day2/README.md

 1. Login to Taito-GPU using a training account or your CSC account:

         ssh -l trainingxxx -X taito-gpu.csc.fi

+   (Remove the option `-X` from above if you are using Windows or otherwise do not want to use X11 forwarding.)

 2. Set up the module environment: